idris-lang/Idris2/CONTRIBUTING.md

 ## Things We Will Not Accept

-Any contribution done by, or using, autonomous coding agents, Large Language Models and/or generative AI  will be rejected.
-That is to say, issues, pull requests, commits, and comments are all to be written and submitted by humans.
-Idris is a primarily academic project with roots in human-driven understanding and experience, designed to improve the human experience of programming and we want our processes to reflect that.
+Idris is a primarily academic project with roots in human-driven understanding and experience, designed to improve the human experience of programming, and we want our processes to reflect that.
+Generative AI can reduce, and ultimately remove, the human-element.
+Within the Idris Project, we want issues, pull requests, commits, and comments to be written and submitted by humans.
+As such, all contributions that arise from Generative AI or Large Language Models, including contributions made by Autonomous Coding Agents that use 'Agentic Coding', will not be considered.

 ## Other possible contributions